 https://www.instructables.com/id/LED-Water-Beacon/

-This sensor can be also implemented with a MOSFET transistor:
+This sensor can also be implemented with a MOSFET transistor:

 https://www.instructables.com/id/MOSFET-Touch-Lamp/